-Triggers Process Timing Responsibility Implementation/ Records Mining Regulation- Clause 11 of Schedule 8A The holder of a mining lease must a mend the rehabilitation management plan for the i mining lease as follow ws- document with the version The approved rehabilitation outcome document i.e. Rehabilitation Objective Statement, Rehabilitation Completion Criteria Statement or the Final Landform and Rehabilitation Plan (spatial data) will replace any proposed (and unapproved) documents.
+Triggers Process Timing Responsibility Implementation/ Records Mining Regulation- Clause 11 of Schedule 8A The holder of a mining lease must a mend the rehabilitation management plan for the mining lease as follow ws- (a) to substitute the proposed version of a rehabilitation outcome document with the version approved by the Secretary-within 30 days after the document is approved, The approved rehabilitation outcome document i.e. Rehabilitation Objective Statement, Rehabilitation Completion Criteria Statement or the Final Landform and Rehabilitation Plan (spatial data) will replace any proposed (and unapproved) documents.
 Within 30 days after the document is approved.
 Mine Manager/ Environmental Manager The amended RMP will be include a record of document versions, dates amended and a brief summary of the amendments.
 The Rehabilitation Management Plan (RMP) will be reviewed and amended to ensure it is consistent with the approved rehabilitation outcome document. (b) as a consequence of an amendment made under clause 14 to a rehabilitation outcome document-within 30 days after the amendment is made, The RMP will be reviewed and amended within 30 days if a rehabilitation outcome document is amended to ensure it is consistent with the approved rehabilitation outcome document.
 Within 30 days after the amendment is made.
 Mine Manager/ Environmental Manager The amended RMP will be include a record of document versions, dates amended and a brief summary of the amendments. (c) to reflect any changes to the risk control measures in the prepared plan that are identified in a rehabilitation risk assessment- as soon as practicable after the rehabilitation risk assessment is conducted, The RMP will be reviewed and amended as soon as practicable if a rehabilitation risk assessment determines that risk control measures must be changed.
 As soon as practicable Mine Manager/ Environmental Manager The amended RMP will be include a record of document versions, dates amended and a brief summary of the amendments.